vrurg/fieldx/README.md

 Also, most of the arguments are shared by both `fxstruct` and `fieldx`.
 But their meaning and the way their arguments are interpreted could be slightly different for each attribute.
-For example, if an argument takes a literal string sub-argument it is likely to be a method name when associated with `fieldx`; but for `fxstruct` it would define common prefix for method names.
+For example, if an argument takes a literal string sub-argument it is likely to be a method name when associated with `fieldx`; but for `fxstruct` it would define a common prefix for method names.

 There is also a commonality between most of the arguments: they can be temporarily (say, for testing purposes) or permanently turned off by using `off` sub-argument with them.
 See `lazy(off)` in the